alyzart22/node-pathogens-portal-Mexico/content/highlights/demo2_highlight.md

 ---
 title: "Sample Highlight"
-date: 2025-01-01
+date: 2023-01-01
 summary: Sample Demo-2 summary for the highlight comes here.
-banner: /highlights/demo_logo.jpg # banner is used for the banner image
+banner: /highlights/banners/demo_logo.jpg # banner is used for the banner image
-banner_large: /highlights/demo_logo.jpg # banner_large is used for the large banner image
+banner_large: /highlights/banners/demo_logo.jpg # banner_large is used for the large banner image
 banner_caption: "Demo caption" # banner_caption is used for the caption of the banner image
-highlights_topics: [demo, demo2] # highlights_topics are used for filtering highlights
+highlights_topics: [demotopic2] # highlights_topics are used for filtering highlights
 tags: [demo] # tags are used for related highlights
-images: [/highlights/demo_logo.jpg] # images are used for the images of the highlight
 ---

 This is a demo data highlight item.